-- Unlawfully carrying on or about the student's person the following, in the manner prohibited by Penal Code 46.02: - A handgun, defined by state law as any firearm designed, made, or adapted to be used with one hand.
-(See glossary.)
-Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not located on a school campus; while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department; or a shooting sports sanctioning organization working with the department.
-[See policy FNCG(LEGAL).] - A location-restricted knife, as defined by state law.
-(See glossary.) - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined in state law.
-(See glossary.) - Behaving in a manner that contains elements of the following offenses under the Penal Code: - Aggravated assault, sexual assault, or aggravated sexual assault. - Arson.
-(See glossary.) - Murder, capital murder, or criminal attempt to commit murder or capital murder.

-- Indecency with a child.
+Unlawfully carrying on or about the student's person the following, in the manner prohibited by Penal Code 46.02:

+- A handgun, defined by state law as any firearm designed, made, or adapted to be used with one hand. [see Glossary] Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not located on a school campus; while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department; or a shooting sports sanctioning organization working with the department.
+[See policy FNCG(LEGAL).] - A location-restricted knife, as defined by state law. [see Glossary] - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined in state law. [see Glossary] - Engages in conduct that contains the elements of the offense of exhibiting, using, or threatening to exhibit or use a firearm under Education Code 37.125. - Behaving in a manner that contains elements of the following offenses under the Penal Code: - Aggravated assault, sexual assault, or aggravated sexual assault. - Arson. [see Glossary] - Murder, capital murder, or criminal attempt to commit murder or capital murder. - Indecency with a child. - Kidnapping or aggravated kidnapping. - Burglary, robbery or aggravated robbery. - Manslaughter. - Criminally negligent homicide. - Continuous sexual abuse of a young child or disabled individual. - Behavior punishable as a felony that involves selling, giving, or delivering to another person or possessing, using, or being under the influence of a controlled substance or a dangerous drug. - Engaging in conduct that contains elements of assault against a school employee or volunteer.
-- Aggravated kidnapping.

-- Aggravated robbery.

-- Manslaughter.

-- Criminally negligent homicide.

-- Continuous sexual abuse of a young child or disabled individual.

-- Behavior punishable as a felony that involves selling, giving, or delivering to another person or possessing, using, or being under the influence of a controlled substance or a dangerous drug.

-- Engaging in retaliation against a school employee or volunteer combined with one of the above-listed mandatory expulsion offenses.

-Under Age Ten
+Under Age 10